Suitable sets for topological groups revisited: Free topological groups with a suitable set

 Recall that a space $X$ is {\it cosmic} if it has a countable network.

 \begin{corollary} Let $X$ be a cosmic space.
 Then $G(X)\in\mathscr{S}_{c}$.
 In particular, if $X$ is a separable metric space, then $G(X)\in\mathscr{S}_{c}$. \end{corollary}

 The free topological group $G(X)$ is not a discrete for any non-discrete space $X$, hence $G(X)$ does not have any isolated points.
-Finally, we prove that each maximal topological group has a closed suitable set, which is a space without isolated points.
+Finally, we prove that each maximal topological group has a closed suitable set, where each maximal topological group is a space without isolated points by the following definition.

 Let $X$ be a space without isolated points.
 Then $X$ is said to be {\it maximal} if it has isolated points in each stronger topology.
 A topological group is said to be {\it maximal} if its underlying space is maximal.